-For any busy commercial or home kitchen, having the best kitchen knives is a key part of maximizing efficiency, and doing your culinary work in the very best way possible.
+For any busy commercial or home kitchen, having the best kitchen knives and chef’s knife set is a key part of maximizing efficiency, and doing your culinary work in the very best way possible.
 But what types of kitchen knives are best for a home chef?

 If you’ve been asking yourself: “what are the best kitchen knives for my home kitchen?”
 Here are some of the overall contenders for the best knife sets around, to help you slice and dice with ease.

 First, it’s critical to distinguish between two fundamental types of high-quality kitchen knives – heavier designs including a variety of European-made or traditional blades, and lighter, harder steel knives, many of which are Japanese models.
 Choosing one or the other will help fit your kitchen knives to their intended uses.

 Many professional experts rate the Wusthof 8 inch knife as the best overall chef’s knife, and something like a Dexter 8 inch knife as the best multipurpose knife.
 In general, brands like Wusthof and Mercer compete with other newer brands on the market, each with its own build and unique value in the kitchen.

 When starting out as a beginner, you might consider a lighter stainless steel option, and perhaps a smaller knife, to get you used to the practice of using one of these beauties in the kitchen.
 Each chef has their own personal preference when it comes to the best knives.
 We suggest a Mercer knife or Victorinox 8 inch chef knife as something that would be good for a beginner’s toolkit.

 Also look for knives with specially designed handles to make the job safer.
 Using materials like polypropylene and polyoxymethylene allows makers to craft knives that are stable and smooth with grip surfaces that help to prevent injury.